react-native-camera/react-native-camera/docs/RNCamera.md

  - `forceUpOrientation` (iOS only, boolean true or false).
 This property allows to force portrait orientation based on actual data instead of exif data.

+ - `autoStopPreview` (iOS only, boolean, default=false).
+When true, the preview will be stopped automatically as soon as the image is captured (and prior to processing/storage as well as the resolving of the resulting promise).
+Call `startPreview` to resume the preview.

 The promise will be fulfilled with an object with some of the following properties:

  - `width`: returns the image's width (taking image orientation into account)